-In the fourth quarter of 2016, Eurasian sold the five patented mining claims comprising the Ophir property, through its wholly owned subsidiary Bullion Monarch Mining Inc., to Kennecott Exploration Company ("Kennecott"), part of the Rio Tinto Group.
-EMX received US\$75,000 in cash upon closing and retained a 2% NSR royalty interest from the sale.
+In 2016, EMX sold the five patented mining claims comprising the Ophir property to Kennecott.
+EMX received US\$75,000 in cash upon closing and retained a 2% NSR royalty interest from the sale (see EMX news release dated October 17, 2016).